-While the Paris Pass (132 Euros) covers transportation and offer extra discount in some restaurants – you don’t usually have time to enjoy all these benefits in two days time.
+While the Paris Pass (132 Euros) covers transportation and offers an extra discount in some restaurants – you don’t usually have time to enjoy all these benefits in two days’ time.
 Besides, it is easier to explore Paris on foot than taking the subway in some areas!

-Paris Museum Pass highlights: Coverage of over fifty museums and monuments in Paris and the surrounding area, including landmarks like Arc de Triomphe, Conciergerie, Tours de Notre-Dame, and Pantheon.
+Paris Museum Pass highlights the Coverage of over fifty museums and monuments in Paris and the surrounding area, including landmarks like Arc de Triomphe, Conciergerie, Tours de Notre-Dame, and Pantheon.

-Where to buy?
+Where to buy it?
 The Pass is available to pre-order online, at Paris CDG’s tourist information desks, or at the ticket office of many museums and attractions in Paris.